cmda-bt/fe-course-18-19/README.md

 The two main goals in this course are that you:

 * Improve your knowledge about core JavaScript concepts
-* Are able build progressively enhanced frontend components
+* Are able to build progressively enhanced frontend components

 ## Grade